Last updated: 21 June 2026

 -

-a description or screenshot of the error.
+a description or screenshot of the issue.

-21. Chargebacks and payment disputes
+25. Chargebacks and payment disputes

 -